TL;DR

 “In software testing, the earlier a bug is found, the cheaper it is to fix.” – Karen N. Johnson

-According to a study from IBM, acceptance testing is capable of finding 90% of the defects.
+According to a study from IBM, acceptance testing is capable of finding 90% of defects.
 This helps save a lot of cost and effort, as fixing these defects can be 100 times more expensive once the application is deployed to production.

 In this article, you will learn about acceptance testing, its various types, benefits, challenges, and some of the best practices that you can follow while performing it.